-1.5 What does the authorisation process involve and how long does the process typically take?
+1.5 What does the authorisation process involve for managers and, if applicable, Alternative Investment Funds, and how long does the process typically take?

 Prior to the distribution of Andorran AIFs and their subscription, they must be registered before the AFA.
 Indeed, the regulation of funds is subject to the AFA's approval in the authorisation and registration process of the OIC, which takes around three months.